Physics

 Learning Activities & Assessment

-• Explore the origin and nature of material through a combination of theory, research and hands-on investigation
+• Explore the ideas that explain the physical world through a combination of theory, research and hands-on investigation

 • Conduct research investigations in relevant topics